-- The current procedures that employees are following
+- The current processes that employees are following

 - Policies employees know about and the ones they have no clue of

-You can consult your HR department or subject matter experts working with your company for a long time to find out the policies, procedures, and other important information worthy of being included in the manual.
+You can consult your HR department or subject matter experts to find out the policies, procedures, and other important information worthy of being included in the manual.

-Some of the members can be in charge of the overall administration that includes activities like keeping a check on what editors and contributors are up to, adding more members to the team, and overseeing if everything is going as planned.
+Some members can be in charge of the overall administration, which includes activities like keeping a check on what editors and contributors are up to, adding more members to the team, and overseeing if everything is going as planned.

-This video will tell you more about how this process of assigning roles and responsibilities works.
+This video will explain more about how this process of assigning roles and responsibilities works.

-- Stay away from using jargon, as it might be confusing for employees
+- Avoid using jargon, as it might be confusing for employees

 - Use simple, jargon-free language that can be easily read and understood

-- Explain policies in short paragraphs and in a step by step way
+- Explain policies in short paragraphs and in steps

 - Add bullet points wherever you can.
 Grasping the information is easier when it is written in short points.

-Do not assume that employees know about some of your company policies, code of conduct, or work processes.
+Refrain from assuming that employees are familiar with some of your company policies, code of conduct, or work processes.
 You don’t know how much or how little they know, so it’s safer to explain everything from the get-go.

 A rigorous review process involving multiple editors and even those outside the team is crucial to producing content with zero errors.